OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings-nodejs/nodejs/README.md

 - Microsoft Teams is installed and you have an account (not a guest account)
 -  [NodeJS](https://nodejs.org/en/)
--  [ngrok](https://ngrok.com/) or equivalent tunneling solution
--  [M365 developer account](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the appropriate permissions to install an app.

 ## Run app locally